AceVentura0/AnthropicAPIFileTools/README.md

 # AnthropicAPIFileTools

 A simple Python helper package for working with the Anthropic Claude API's file upload features.
-The Anthropic files API is still new and in beta, so these basic wrapper functions are provided for convenience when uploading, listing, and deleting files in your Anthropic workspace.
+The Anthropic files API is still new and in beta, so these basic wrapper functions are for convenience when uploading, listing, and deleting files in your Anthropic workspace.

 ## Why?
 The Anthropic files API is still evolving and not yet widely documented.
 These wrappers make it easier to: